csjunxu/Guided-Image-Denoising-TIP2018/Readme.txt

 The code in this package implements the Guided Image Denoising method for image denoising as described in the following paper:

-  Jun Xu, Lei Zhang, Wangmeng Zuo, David Zhang, and Xiangchu Feng, External Prior Guided Internal Prior Learning for Real-World Noisy Image Denoising.
+  Jun Xu, Lei Zhang, and David Zhang
+  External Prior Guided Internal Prior Learning for Real-World Noisy Image Denoising.
   IEEE Transactions on Image Processing (TIP), 2018.